-Within the last five years, TFS has improved athletic facilities with the addition of the Student Activity Center, Higgins Baseball Complex, Golf Performance Lab and Precision Rifle Range.
+Within the last five years TFS has improved athletic facilities with the addition of the Student Activity Center, Higgins Baseball Complex, Golf Performance Lab and Precision Rifle Range.
 A natatorium with a 10-lane competition pool is currently under construction.
-Tennis court resurfacing is planned for early summer.
-Further, we are beginning the renovation of our sports fitness facility.
+Tennis court resurfacing and renovation of our sport fitness facility was completed in 2019.

 TFS now offers precision riflery as a sport, now under USA Shooting and bass fishing as a GISA sport.
-MS girls soccer in planned in the spring of 2019.
+MS girls soccer was added in the spring of 2019.
 TFS provides additional teams within a sport when the need and logistics meld.

 Character development is an important part of the TFS athletic experience, and most teams go well beyond normal practices and contests through volunteerism.
 Whether implementing theme-oriented contests, mentoring youth, volunteering labor to help local parks or organizations, or raising awareness or funds to partner with a specific cause, our coaches and athletes genuinely seek to make a difference.